 Bottom Line

-The Saucony Peregrine 14s are some of the lightest, most agile men’s hiking shoes we tested.
-Our team at CleverHiker has hiked thousands of miles in these shoes, from over a dozen 13,000’ peaks in the Colorado Rockies to trekking in the Nepalese Himalayas, to exploring Patagonia’s Torres del Paine.
-They’re tailor-made for active trail runners and hikers seeking out-of-the-box comfort with exceptional traction and breathability.
+The Saucony Peregrine 14 is one of the lightest, most agile shoes on our Best Hiking Shoes for Men guide.
+Our team at CleverHiker has hiked thousands of miles in this shoe, from trekking in the Nepalese Himalayas to exploring Patagonia’s Torres del Paine.
+CleverHiker Gear Analyst Ian Krammer has climbed over a dozen 13,000’ peaks in the Colorado Rockies in his Peregrines.
+They’re tailor-made for active hikers seeking out-of-the-box comfort with exceptional traction and breathability.

 Quick Specs